May 20, 1999

 NSSF Headquarters — Newtown, Connecticut

 A reporter from the Newtown Bee came down to the headquarters of the National Shooting Sports Foundation, for an interview with “America’s other gun lobby.”
-Knowing that NSSF President Bob Delfay was a close ally of Wayne LaPierre, the journalist wanted to know if Delfay had any response to a recent comment from his colleague: that Clinton “needs a certain level of violence in this country,” and that the president is “willing to accept a certain level of killing to further his political agenda, and his vice-president too.”
+Knowing that NSSF President Bob Delfay was a close ally of Wayne LaPierre, the journalist wanted to know if Delfay had any response to some recent comments from his colleague: that Clinton “needs a certain level of violence in this country,” and that the president is “willing to accept a certain level of killing to further his political agenda, and his vice-president too.”

 Delfay did not waver.
 He told the Bee that the NRA was “saying some unpopular things that needed to be said,” and left no doubt that he saw the political reality just as starkly as Wayne had; he predicted that the upcoming election would be “one of the most important in the history of the [firearms] industry,” and he was confident that a President Gore would only be “delighted” to put gun manufacturers out of business.
 The NSSF, of course, were not going to sit by and let that happen.